Our Focuses|Corporate Governance|Functional Committee

 Corporate Governance

 “Business integrity” is the foundation of the sustainable operation of the enterprise, and it is the highest corporate culture and spirit of Winbond.
 Winbond is committed to formulating comprehensive corporate governance regulations and management processes, and continuously monitoring and improving processes.
-With the efforts of all colleagues, Winbond has been ranked in the top 20% since the first corporate governance evaluation.
-Winbond will continue to embrace the corporate culture founded on business integrity to establish our trustworthy and reputable company reputation.
+With the efforts of all colleagues, Winbond has been ranked in the top 20% since the first TWSE Corporate Governance Evaluation.
+Moving forward, we will continue to embrace a corporate culture founded on business integrity, establishing a trustworthy and reputable company.

 SDGs 17 Partnerships for the Goals